MicrosoftDocs/architecture-center/docs/example-scenario/batch/fsi-workloads-using-batch-content.md

 To submit computation jobs to the Batch service, one needs to connect with the Batch service endpoint to submit jobs and monitor their progress.
 Since the Batch service is setup to use private endpoints, it can only be accessed from within the network.
 The architecture provides two options for the user to connect to the network to be able to submit jobs to the Batch service:

 1. **Use VPN Gateway**.
 The user can connect to the hub network using a VPN Gateway.
-When connect to the VPN, the user can submit jobs to the Batch service from the local machine directly.
+Once connected to the VPN, the user can submit jobs to the Batch service from the local machine directly.
 This also makes it easier to monitor jobs using Batch Explorer installed on the local machine.
 This will require that the Azure CLI, Batch Explorer and other tools are installed on the local machine.
 Alternatively, once connected to the VPN, the user can use the Linux and/or Windows Jumpboxes to submit